SpidLab/GWAS-Verification/README.md

 ```

-**
-Notes:
-Add which python version I'm using, along with the version package in requirements.txt file
+**Notes:Add which python version I'm using, along with the version package in requirements.txt file**
-Put opensnp link somewhere (https://opensnp.org/phenotypes). **